Distant Hill Accessible Nature Trail

 Parking is available at the trail-head just off the paved road

 GPS address - 66 March Hill Road, Alstead, NH 03602

-In order to make at least a portion of the natural areas of Distant Hill Gardens a bit more accessible we constructed a half-mile loop nature trail through a gently-sloped section of the
+In order to make a portion of the natural areas of Distant Hill Gardens more accessible to everyone, we constructed a three-quarter mile long loop nature trail through a section of the

 property.
 This 21-acre portion of Distant Hill is located entirely in the town of Alstead, NH.

 Nature Trail and 'White Rock Woods' Nature Play Area , which abuts